 What Is An Export Letter Of Credit?

 A letter of credit is, essentially, a commitment by a bank to pay your company (the exporter), on behalf of the foreign buyer (the importer).
-When properly drafted, a letter of credit is an extremely secure document.
+When properly drafted, it is an extremely secure document.

-Essentially, the document states that, provided that all of the terms and conditions stated in the letter of credit are met (on-time delivery, quality of goods, etc.) the bank guarantees payment by the importer.
+Essentially, the document states that, provided that all of the terms and conditions stated are met (on-time delivery, quality of goods, etc.) the bank guarantees payment by the importer.

 These documents are often issued by foreign banks, and can be “confirmed” by an Australian bank.
 Confirmation means that the letter of credit is not just backed up by the original bank – but also by the Australian bank.

-The most common form of a letter of credit is called an “irrevocable” letter of credit.
+The most common form is called an “irrevocable” letter of credit.
 This means that, unless both parties agree to a change, the document cannot be changed in any way.
 Revocable letters of credit may be changed, unilaterally, by either party – so they are much less useful as a legally-binding document.

 Once issued, the letter of credit will be “called” as soon as your credit terms are met.
 For example, if your goods are delivered on “Net 30” terms, and must be paid for 30 days after delivery, the issuing bank will draw and send the funds to you exactly 30 days after the delivery of goods.
 This ensures that you receive payment in a timely manner.